futurist/better-command/README.md

 The argument for `%s` and `"%s"` will be always safely escaped except `$VAR` and `${VAR}`, thus you can use shell variables in side arguments.

+The `New` and `NewSh` method argments just like `fmt.Printf`, the first arg is formatString, rest is format arguments, but with one exception: they can only accept `%s` as format placeholder.
+If you want use like `%v`, you can manually invoke `.toString()` method of the argument to pass as string.

 ### Chained style with handily functions

 ```go